 How does AC work?

-Let’s take a closer look at this process:
+Let us take a closer look at this process:

-Step 3: Heat is transferred outside
+Step 3: The heat travels outside

-Step 4: Refrigerant gets cold; process repeats
+Step 4: Refrigerant cools and the process is repeated

 Now that the heat from the refrigerant has been fully absorbed by the outside air, and the refrigerant is now cold, it begins to travel back indoors and back to the evaporator coil.
 Once it reaches the evaporator, the process begins again, and will continue to repeat until the desired temperature of your home is reached.
 Once the temperature is achieved, your thermostat will tell your AC to turn off.